 Trainers are often freelancers who rarely have opportunities to collect with other like-minded professionals to unpack industry challenges and opportunities.
 Join a team and build industry muscle.
-Drop in on SAPTA’s event this Saturday.
+Drop in on SAPTA’s event.

 SAPTA Gauteng Chapter

 Staying relevant and being innovative are two of the keys to success in the professional training industry.